slab-php/barray/README.md

 BArray is included in [Slab](https://github.com/slab-php/slab) but is being maintained as a separate project.
 It doesn't depend on Slab as it is a self contained project, but the intent is to eventually have its own unit tests and suite of examples.

+**Note** when the BArray class is updated it should be copied through to the Slab project.

 ## Use

 BArray is developed for PHP 5.2+ although it is only developed and tested on a PHP 5.4 installation.
 That said it doesn't support cool features like anonymous functions which would make things a whole lot easier, because realistically your ridiculously cheap shared web host is probably running a three year old version of PHP anyway.